Jithin-A-P/Jithin-A-P/README.md

 ### Hi there, I'm Jithin A P 👋

-## I'm a Student as well as an App Devloper!!
+## I'm a Student as well as an App/Web Developer!!

-- 🌱 I’m currently learning Fluter and ML
+- 🌱 I’m currently learning Web Development
-- 👯 I’m looking to collaborate with literarly anyone
-- 🥅 2021 Goals: Start contributing to Open Source projects
+- 🥅 2023 Goals: Get a grasp of full stack developement

 ### Connect with me: